How Can I Make Best Use of My Health Savings Account?

 Use the account only for medically related costs.
 Shop around for the best rates on medical services, health care providers, wellness needs, medical equipment, and prescriptions before you use your health savings account.
 Ask about being self-pay instead of putting in a claim to your insurance company for services that the insurance doesn’t cover, like laboratory services and durable medical equipment.
 Many providers will be happy to accept the immediate funds of an HSA payment and give a generous discount rather than wait for a medical claim to come through months later.

 Keep track of your expenses by saving all receipts and logging them into your budgeting software.
 Because the HSA is controlled by a bank, you can often get statements for use on your annual tax calculations.
 You will be responsible for all the purchases you make using your HSA, so treat it with care and maintain good records.
-Talk to your employer if you are unsure how you can spend your funds.
+Talk to your employer if you are unsure of how you can spend your funds.
 If you change health care plans or terminate employment, you take your account with you, so be sure to link it to a personal email and have your login information.